-Why is a constant limit so important to an electronic dog fence?
+Why is a constant limit so crucial to an electronic dog fence?
 In a word, training.
-For an electronic pet fence to work correctly, the pet needs to be able to understand and acknowledge the containment location borders.
-A border that is not consistent can make and confuse the pet training and containment less effective and less safe and secure.
+For an electronic pet fence to work correctly, the pet needs to understand and acknowledge the containment location borders.
+A border that is not consistent can make and confuse the pet training and containment less effective, safe, and secure.

-Real– you can set it up anywhere, however, in addition to the disparity concern (and perhaps the absence of power and/or satellite service), how will the dog know where the boundary is?
+Real– you can set it up anywhere.
+However, in addition to the disparity concern (and perhaps the absence of power and satellite service), how will the dog know the boundary?
 Training (including flags, repeating, and a constant border) are key to effective training and a delighted pet.

 Issue # 2– Much Shorter Battery Life.

 Battery life matters when it comes to electronic dog fences.
-As a result, the pet is much more most likely to run through the limit.
+As a result, the pet is much more likely to run through the limit.

 Most traditional underground electronic pet fences utilize a changeable receiver battery, with a lifecycle varying from 3 months to two years.
 GPS pet fences typically use a rechargeable battery to power their receiver collars.

 Issue # 3– Restricted Usages.

-GPS dog fences are not advised for smaller properties, due to the truth that the GPS borderline can vary unpredictably (as much as 10 feet).
-In order to keep the pet far from hazards like roadways and woody locations, the limit line will need to be moved even farther from the risk, thus reducing the total size of the fenced-in location.
+GPS dog fences are not advised for smaller properties because the GPS borderline can vary unpredictably (as much as 10 feet).
+To keep the pet far from hazards like roadways and woody locations, the limit line will need to be moved even farther from the risk, thus reducing the total size of the fenced-in location.

-GPS signals can also go through disturbance from a variety of sources, including nearby tall structures.
-These further limitations the use of these items.
-Thus, GPS fences are typically not recommended for homes that are less than 5 acres or properties with potential blockages.
+GPS signals can also go through disturbance from various sources, including nearby tall structures.
+These further limit the use of these items.
+Thus, GPS fences are typically not recommended for homes less than 5 acres or properties with potential blockages.

 Issue # 4– Expense.

 Lastly, GPS pet fences are costly.
-They can cost hundreds or perhaps thousands of dollars more than a standard underground electronic fence.
+They can cost hundreds or perhaps thousands more than a standard underground electronic fence.
 Moreover, some GPS pet fence systems need an ongoing month-to-month charge for use of GPS and/or cellular networks.